 The Department of Art administers eight Creative and Performing Arts Scholarships (CAPAs) that are available to continuing students as well as entering freshman or transfer students.
 This is a merit-based scholarship that is awarded on a one-year basis and may be renewed.
 Additional information is available in the main office of the department.
 The Van Crews Scholarships and Clarvit Scholarships are designated for outstanding Art majors concentrating in Graphic Design.
 Further details are available on the department website: www.art.umd.edu

 Awards and Recognition

 Each semester the faculty votes for students to receive 1st, 2nd, and 3rd place cash prizes for the James P. Wharton Award, given at graduation.
 Students are given the awards based on works exhibited in the Graduating Seniors Exhibition in the Herman Maril Gallery.

-Other awards are given on an irregular basis, depending on the funding.
+Other awards are given on an intermittent basis, depending on the funding.